 - Click on the UX/Tasks menu to open the Tasks table, and click on the Add button to open the Task form.

-- Enter a task name, and the objective of carrying out the task.
+- Enter a task name, short code, author, and the objective of carrying out the task.

-- Click on the Add button in the environment table, and select an environment to situate the task in.
+- Click on the Add button in the environment card, and select an environment to situate the task in.
 This will add the new environment to the environment list.

 - In the Dependencies folder, enter any dependencies needing to hold before this task can take place.